 Rabbit holes and a ton of failures ensued.

 Examples I found via searching all revolved around a 2 step process.

 docker save path/image:tag > image-tag.tar ; k3s ctr images import image-tag.tar

-There were variations on this theme but none of them worked.
+There were variations on this theme, but they needed to work.
 Every

 k3s ctr images ls was empty of my image.
-No errors, no output from commands though each command took time to operate.
+Though each command took time to operate, there were no errors or output from the commands.
 My tar image looked fine.
 What is going on?!

-Digging myself out I decided to try something a little different.
-I mean this is a UNIX-like system so pipes are cool.
+Digging myself out, I decided to try something a little different.
+This is a UNIX-like system, so pipes are incredible.
 So, time to test a theory

-docker save sends output to standard out (stdout) then maybe
+docker save sends output to standard out (stdout), maybe

 k3s ctr images import supported reading on standard in (stdin).

 docker save path/image:tag | k3s ctr images import -